liujiuming123/Awesome-Interactive-World-Model/README.md

 </div>

 ---
-This is a curated awesome list of papers, codebases, websites, and benchmarks for interactive video world modeling.
+This is a curated awesome list of papers, codebases, websites for interactive video world modeling.

-This repository follows the organization our survey paper [paper_link] and supports two ways of browsing the literature:
+This repository follows the organization our survey paper [paper_link] and supports browsing:
 - by application domains: open-world exploration, game engines, autonomous driving, embodied AI.
 - by research themes: trends, controllability, long-horizon, memory, and real-time efficiency.